10 Common Questions from Children with Grief

 5. Will I die too?

-Anxiety about their own mortality can be heightened after a significant person to them dies.
-As with all of these questions, it is important to be as honest as possible.
-What I typically say is that we will all die; every living thing does die.
+Anxiety about our own mortality can be heightened after a significant person dies.
+As with all these questions, it is important to be as honest as possible.
+One thing you could say is that we will all die; every living thing does die.

-Some things live short lives such as bugs or hamsters other things live longer such as people and some things live very long like trees.
-A great story that I share sometimes in children’s grief counselling is the story Lifetimes: A Beautiful Way to Explain Life and Death to Children by Bryan Mellonie, which talks about how everything that is living has different lifetimes.
+Some things live short lives such as bugs or hamsters.
+Other things live longer such as people and some things live very long like some trees.

-I talk about how typically we do not die until we are much older.
-The average age that people live is into their 80s.
-Some people even get to live longer.
-Unfortunately, some people die earlier but that is not nearly as common.
+You could say that typically we do not die until we are older and the average age people live is into their 80s.
+Some people live even longer.
+Unfortunately, some people die earlier and that is not nearly as common.

-There are many things that we cannot control in life and sometimes that is when we die.
-However, we sometimes do have some control over how long we might live by eating mostly healthy, staying active in a healthy way, making safe choices, and making sure that we get support for our mental health by reaching out whenever we might need a little extra support.
+There are many things we have little control over in life and often that is when we die.
+We sometimes do have some control over how long we might get to live by eating mostly healthy if that is attainable, staying active in healthy ways if possible, making as safe as choices as possible if we have the opportunity, and connecting for support for our mental health to help release some of our overwhelm by sharing through art, projects, talk, play, or whatever way helps support you best.

 Back to the Top